oat-sa/taohub-articles/forge/Unit-tests.md

 -   we need all tests cases to be wrapped under a QUnit.module (for reporting)
 -   for an example of parameterized test, see https://github.com/oat-sa/tao-core/blob/develop/views/js/test/core/encoder/str2array/test.js

+More details you can find in official documentation for QUnit unit test framework - https://api.qunitjs.com/